Loukyam: Casting

 Sriwass said that Gopichand will be seen as a "diplomatic young man who handles any difficult situation with a smile on his face".
 In the end of March 2014, Rakul Preet Singh was selected as the female lead of the movie which marked her first collaboration with both Gopichand and Sriwass.
 In July 2014, a press release confirmed that Hamsa Nandini is playing a cameo and would also do an item number.
-Confirming her inclusion, Hamsa Nandini revealed about her role in the film in an interview to The Times of India.
+Confirming her inclusion, Hamsa Nandini revealed her role in the film in an interview with The Times of India.
 She said, "This is the first time I am experimenting with comedy and I am excited about how things are shaping up.
 All I can say is that my role has a surprise element.
 I play the role of a woman who thinks she's too intelligent when she clearly isn't."
 It was known on 5 August 2014 that Brahmanandam's character in the film is named Sippy and his role would stay till the climax of the movie.
 Rakul Preet Singh also added that her character in the film is titled Chandrakala.